NervanaSystems/ngraph/ecosystem-overview.md

 The table below summarizes our current progress on supported frameworks.
-If you are an architect of a framework wishing to take advantage of speed and multi-device support of nGraph Compiler, please refer to [framework-integration-guides] section.
+If you are an architect of a framework wishing to take advantage of speed and multi-device support of nGraph Compiler, please refer to [Framework integration guide] section.

 |  Framework & Runtime       | Supported          |  Validated